AARP Eye Center

 You can replace a lost or stolen Social Security card up to three times in a year and up to 10 times during your lifetime.
 Getting a new card because of a change in your legal name or citizenship status does not count toward the limits.

-- Are 18 or older.
+- You are a U.S. citizen age 18 or older.

-If you don’t have an online account or don’t meet any one of the other criteria, you’ll have to fill out an application form and either mail it or take it to your local Social Security office.
+If you don’t have an online account or don’t meet any one of the other criteria listed above, you’ll have to fill out an application form and either mail it or take it to your local Social Security office.

-You’ll need to provide a government-issued photo ID — either a passport, a driver’s license or a state-issued ID card.
-If you don’t have any of those, Social Security will ask to see another form of current ID that shows your name; identifying information such as age or date of birth; and, preferably, a recent photograph — for example, an employee, student or U.S. military ID or a health insurance card (but not a Medicare card).
+You’ll need to provide what the SSA calls "primary" proof of identity — either a passport, a driver’s license or a state-issued photo ID card.
+If you don’t have any of those, Social Security will ask to see a current, “secondary” ID that shows your name; identifying information such as age or date of birth; and, preferably, a recent photograph — for example, an employee, student or U.S. military ID or a health insurance card (but not a Medicare card).